The Cookie Machine - Click here to drag window

 2. Running refresh.sh script in terminal window

-3. GitHub Pages is rebuilt in less than a minute
+3. GitHub Pages is rebuilt in a few minutes

 4. View a converted Stack Exchange Post